-- UNDERSTAND THE FABRIC QUALITY:
+UNDERSTAND THE FABRIC QUALITY

 Fabric is the primary backbone for every quilt.
 The way the quilt turns out to be depends majorly on the fabric used.
 It is very important to keep in mind what kind of fabric you are using for the quilts.
-So while making costume jewellery and bags, the fabric used must be very durable and washable.
+So while making costume jewelry and bags, the fabric used must be very durable and washable.

 Although it is not important to buy the most expensive fabric available, though time should not be wasted on thinnest fabrics that wouldn’t even hold up after the first wash.
 The standard suitable quality of quilted fabric must be 100% cotton.
 It is a high-quality fabric that is considered the best choice for quilting.
-The Yazzii Brand keeps in mind the fabric quality and hence it uses high-quality material in its products such as Yazzii 3 Piece Jewel/Makeup Pouches, Jewellery Roll – Large, etc.

 Before you start making your quilt, compulsorily learn about the characteristics of the fabrics that you are using.
 This is mandatory as you have to follow specific care instructions depending on your fabric and also cut the patches depending on particular guidelines.

-- LEARN QUILTING TERMINOLOGY:
+LEARN QUILTING TERMINOLOGY

 You cannot run to get a first-aid kit if your tailor is saying “the fabric is bleeding”.
 Bleeding refers to transfer of dyes or colors from one fabric to another after washing.
 Though funny, it is important to know all the important quilting terminologies to be comfortable doing the quilting projects.
 There should be no misinterpretations while doing the project and if two or more people are involved, everybody should be on the same page so as to what is being spoken and done.